Aryan-SeongJae/Aryan-SeongJae/README.md

 ### Hi there 👋

+I am Aryan Jain, a sophomore at University of British Columbia in Vancouver, Canada.
+I am interested in data science and analytics.
+I also am interested in making some fun short games and in UI/UX design.
+I want to do research in Operating Systems.
 <!--
 **Aryan958-prod/Aryan958-prod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.